Feinstein: CIA may have violated Constitution by searching committee computers

 By Debra Cassens Weiss

-Updated: U.S. Sen. Dianne Feinstein said today that the Central Intelligence Agency may have violated the Fourth Amendment when it searched computers used by the Senate Intelligence Committee to investigate harsh interrogation techniques.
+Updated and Corrected: U.S. Sen. Dianne Feinstein said today that the Central Intelligence Agency may have violated the Fourth Amendment when it searched computers used by the Senate Intelligence Committee to investigate harsh interrogation techniques.

 Feinstein, who chairs the committee, said the CIA may have undermined Congress’ oversight function and violated federal laws, report the New York Times, Politico and the Washington Post.
 “I am not taking it lightly,” Feinstein said.
 Here is a transcript.